Southern toad: Reproduction

 Breeding starts in spring when the males migrate from their upland habitats to the lowland pools, ditches, swamps and the margins of lakes where they breed.
+They breed in both temporary and permanent aquatic habitats in shallow waters.
 The breeding season typically occurs between the first of March into late May although it will occasionally continue up until September.
 Heavy rain triggers large numbers of males to congregate and call, forming choruses.
 Each female lays a clutch ranging from 1,704 to 16,537 eggs.
 The eggs hatch and the tadpoles take 30 to 55 days to develop before undergoing metamorphosis into juvenile toads about 1 cm long.
 The tadpoles feed on algae which they scrape from underwater vegetation.
-Adults are carnivorous and feed on any small invertebrates they can find.
+Adults are carnivorous and feed on any small invertebrates they can find and swallow.
 When tadpoles grow up in environments with elevated saline levels they are smaller and less active, metamorphize later, and are smaller as adults.
+Tadpoles prefer open waters.
+Tadpoles select areas of higher temperature.

+Predators

+Hog-nosed snakes feed heavily on adult southern toads.
+Southern toads will release bufotoxin from parotoid glands for defense.

 Status

-The southern toad has a wide range and is common in much of that range, though it has become scarce in Florida in areas where the cane toad has become established.
+The southern toad has a wide range and is common in much of that range, though it has become scarce in Florida in areas where the cane toad has become established due to out-competition for food.
 In general it is an adaptable species and faces no particular threats, the population seems stable and the IUCN has listed it as being of "least concern".
 Southern toads are sometimes exploited by the pet trade.
 In a study on ecotoxicology, southern toad larvae were found to have delayed development in areas with high metal contamination.